jackrobertscott/css-brewery/readme.md

 ### Return Value

-The `createBorder` function returns a `BorderObject` containing the following methods:
+The `createBorder` function returns a `BorderObject` that contains the following methods:

 ### `BorderObject` Methods